ianduvall/resize-observer-singleton/README.md

 ## Motivation

-The browser's built-in ResizeObserver API is powerful but can lead to performance issues when multiple observers are created for the same elements.
+The browser's built-in ResizeObserver API is powerful but can lead to performance issues when many observers are created, often one for each element to observe.
 Common scenarios where this happens include:

 - Multiple components independently observing the same DOM elements
 - Libraries that each create their own ResizeObserver instances
-- Complex UIs that need to react to size changes in various ways
+- Complex UIs that need to react to size changes of many elements

 This package solves these problems by:

-1. **Sharing a single ResizeObserver instance** across your application
+1. **Sharing a single ResizeObserver instance** across your application and libraries
 2. **Managing multiple handlers** for the same elements
 3. **Supporting different box options** with separate observer instances
 4. **Providing a clean disposal API** to prevent memory leaks